tom-howard/ros/content/com2009/la1/week1.md

     This confirms what we discovered earlier about the publisher(s) and subscriber(s) to the `/cmd_vel` topic.
 In addition, this also tells us the topic *type*, or the *type of message* that is being published on this topic.

+    This tells us a few things:

+    1. The `/turtlebot3_teleop_keyboard` node is currently publishing (i.e. writing data) to the `/cmd_vel` topic, confirming what we saw from the `rqt_graph` node before.
+    1. The `/gazebo` node is subscribing to the topic.
+This node is the Gazebo application that's running the simulation of the robot.
+The node therefore monitors (i.e. *subscribes* to) the `/cmd_vel` topic and makes the robot move in the simulator based whenever a velocity command is published.
+    1. The *type* of message used by the `/cmd_vel` topic is called: `geometry_msgs/Twist`.

+        The message type has two parts: `geometry_msgs` and `Twist`. `geometry_msgs` is the name of the ROS package that this message belongs to and `Twist` is the actual message *type*.

+        We have just learnt then, that if we want to make the robot move we need to publish `Twist` messages to the `/cmd_vel` topic.

-1. We can use the `rosmsg` *ROS command* to provide further information about this message, or any other message that we may be interested in:
+1. We can use the `rosmsg` **ROS command** to provide further information about this message, or any other message that we may be interested in:

     ***
     **TERMINAL 4:**